^

 2. Dosage:

-• The dosage of Histafen may vary depending on the patient's age, weight, and severity of allergy symptoms.
+• The dosage of Histafen may vary depending on the patient's age, weight and severity of allergy symptoms.

 • The usual recommended dose for adults and children over 12 years of age is 60 mg taken once daily.

-3. Duration of treatment:
+3. Duration of admission:

-• The duration of taking Histafen is usually determined by the doctor depending on the nature and severity of allergic symptoms.
+• The duration of taking Histafen is usually determined by the doctor depending on the nature and severity of the allergic symptoms.

-Use Histaphene during pregnancy
+Use Histafen during pregnancy

 The use of sequifenadine (Histafen) during pregnancy is not recommended due to a lack of data on its safety for the developing fetus.
 Questions remain in the scientific literature regarding the effects of sequifenadine on pregnancy and fetal development.

-Although direct studies of sequifenadine are limited, studies of other antihistamines such as terfenadine (a structural analogue of sequifenadine) have shown that its use during pregnancy is not associated with an increased risk of major birth defects.
-However, studies have noted that neonates exposed to terfenadine had slightly lower mean birth weights compared to controls (Loebstein et al., 1999).
+Although direct studies of sequifenadine are limited, studies of other antihistamines such as terfenadine (a structural analogue of sequifenadine) have shown that use during pregnancy is not associated with an increased risk of major birth defects.
+However, studies have noted that infants exposed to terfenadine had slightly lower mean birth weights compared to controls (Loebstein et al., 1999).

 Contraindications

-2. Use of CYP3A4 enzyme inhibitors: Use of sequifenadine in combination with CYP3A4 enzyme inhibitors, such as ketoconazole or erythromycin, may increase the blood levels of sequifenadine and increase the risk of cardiovascular side effects.
+2. Use of CYP3A4 enzyme inhibitors: Use of sequifenadine in combination with CYP3A4 enzyme inhibitors such as ketoconazole or erythromycin may increase the blood levels of sequifenadine and increase the risk of cardiovascular side effects.

 7. Alcohol intake: Drinking alcohol while taking sequifenadine may increase some of its side effects, such as drowsiness and central nervous system depression.

-Side effects Histaphene
+Side effects Histafen

-4. Stomach upset: Stomach upset such as nausea, vomiting, diarrhea, or constipation may occur.
+4. Stomach upset: Stomach upset such as nausea, vomiting, diarrhea or constipation may occur.

 Overdose

-Symptoms of histaphene overdose may include:
+Symptoms of a histafen overdose may include:

 1. Drowsiness or fatigue.

-2. Dizziness or instability.
+2. Dizziness or unsteadiness.

 3. Dry mouth.